Dean Rusk: Childhood and education

 David Dean Rusk was born in rural Cherokee County, Georgia.
 The Rusk ancestors had emigrated from Northern Ireland around 1795.
 His father Robert Hugh Rusk (1868–1944) had attended Davidson College and Louisville Theological Seminary.
-He left the ministry to become a cotton farmer and school teacher.
-Rusk's mother Elizabeth Frances Clotfelter was of German and Irish extraction.
-She had graduated from public school, and was a school teacher.
+He left the ministry to become a cotton farmer and schoolteacher.
+Rusk's mother Elizabeth Frances Clotfelter was of Swiss extraction.
+She had graduated from public school, and was a schoolteacher.
 When Rusk was four years old, the family moved to Atlanta, where his father worked for the U.S. Post Office.
 Rusk came to embrace the stern Calvinist work ethic and morality.

 Like most white Southerners, his family was Democratic; young Rusk's hero was President Woodrow Wilson, the first Southern president since the Civil War era.
-The experience of poverty made him sympathetic to black Americans.
-As a 9 year old, Rusk attended a rally in Atlanta where President Wilson called on the United States to join the League of Nations.
-Rusk grew up on the mythology and legends of the "Lost Cause" so common to the South, and he came to embrace the militarism of Southern culture as he wrote in a high school essay that "young men should prepare themselves for service in case our country ever got into trouble."
+The experience of poverty made him sympathetic to Black Americans.
+As a 9-year-old, Rusk attended a rally in Atlanta where President Wilson called on the United States to join the League of Nations.
+Rusk grew up on the mythology and legends of the "Lost Cause" so common to the South, and he came to embrace the militarism of Southern culture as he wrote in a high-school essay that "young men should prepare themselves for service in case our country ever got into trouble."
 At the age of 12, Rusk had joined the ROTC, whose training duties he took very seriously.
 Rusk had an intense reverence for the military and throughout his later career, he was inclined to accept the advice of generals.

 He was educated in Atlanta's public schools, and graduated from Boys High School in 1925, spending two years working for an Atlanta lawyer before working his way through Davidson College, a Presbyterian school in North Carolina.
 He was active in the national military honor society Scabbard and Blade, becoming a cadet lieutenant colonel commanding the Reserve Officers' Training Corps battalion.
 He graduated Phi Beta Kappa in 1931.
 While at Davidson, Rusk applied the Calvinist work ethic to his studies.
 He won a Rhodes Scholarship to Oxford University.
 He studied international relations, taking an MA in PPE (Politics, Philosophy and Economics).
 He immersed himself in English history, politics, and popular culture, making lifelong friends among the British elite.
 Rusk's rise from poverty made him a passionate believer in the "American Dream", and a recurring theme throughout his life was his oft-expressed patriotism, a place in which he believed that anyone, no matter how modest their circumstances, could rise up to live the "American Dream".

 Rusk married Virginia Foisie (October 5, 1915 – February 24, 1996) on June 9, 1937.
 They had three children: David, Richard, and Peggy Rusk.

 Rusk taught at Mills College in Oakland, California, from 1934 to 1949 (except during his military service), and he earned an LL.B. degree at the University of California, Berkeley School of Law in 1940.